jpancoast-kenzan/spinnaker-terraform/AWS.md

 ./install_spinnaker.sh -a apply -c aws
 ```
 -a is the terraform action to run (apply, plan, or destroy)
--c is the cloud provider you're using (aws is the only option right now)
+-c is the cloud provider you're using

 There are two optional flags you can pass to the install_spinnaker.sh script
 ```